 |Sand||Sand with Mud||Mud|

 As part of the CZM-USGS Seafloor Mapping Cooperative, USGS is delineating areas of similar seafloor sediment texture for much of Massachusetts marine waters.
 Using several datasets, including (A.) the Massachusetts seafloor sediment database (which contains grain-size data for thousands of locations), (B.) detailed bathymetry (which can be used to derive seafloor features such as crests, plains, and basins), and (C.) acoustic backscatter (which can be used to estimate the seafloor hardness), USGS staff are creating an interpretive map of substrate types (D.).
 Sediment maps are classified using the Barnhardt et al. (1998) scheme in which the dominant sediment type is denoted by a capital letter and the minority sediment type, if there is one, is denoted by a lower case letter.
-In the draft map below, the large blue swath in Cape Cod Bay is M for mud.
+In the map below, the large blue swath in Cape Cod Bay is M for mud.
 The lighter blue to the left is Ms, mud with sand.